ryanstraits/ryanstraits.github.io/part-5-forever-summer.md

 My little girl and baby boy are never going to be as little as they were today.

-My God. [https://open.spotify.com/track/3hC4iobCvBFG4BT7wbOET7](https://open.spotify.com/track/3hC4iobCvBFG4BT7wbOET7)Time is a devil<>.
+My God.
+Time is a devil.

 And it just keeps clicking along.